 - LeoLabs, the world’s only provider of commercial radar tracking services for objects in low Earth Orbit.

-- Totum Labs, the developer of the innovative DMSS satellite communications standard which provides global coverage, including indoors, at a low cost with long battery life and GPS/GNSS-independent positioning.
+- Totum Labs, the developer of the innovative DMSS satellite communications standard, provides global coverage, including indoors, at a low cost with long battery life and GPS/GNSS-independent positioning.

 This British venture capital firm was created in 2006.
 During this time, it has attracted investments in 50 companies, most of which belong to the space ecosystem.
 The fund’s CEO and Managing Partner is Mark Bogget, who has 18 years of venture and technology investing experience.